Comic Party: Anime

-The Comic Party anime adaptation first aired in Japan on April 1, 2001 on UHF stations.
+The Comic Party anime adaptation first aired in Japan on April 1, 2001, on UHF stations.
 Thirteen episodes and four ten minute specials were produced by Oriental Light and Magic and KSS and directed by Norihiko Sudo.
 The anime focuses on the dōjinshi creation part of the game rather than the dating aspect and the specials are an original story involving the cast of Comic Party taking a vacation to a hot spring resort.

 Comic Party was licensed in North America by The Right Stuf International and first announced at the Illinois anime convention, Anime Central, on April 20, 2002.
-It was released on four DVD volumes between March 30, 2004 and July 27, 2004.
-A number of re-writes and cultural changes was made to the English dub as it was Americanized.
-Some examples include converting the Japanese yen to dollars (although the coins of the value is clearly seen), kimono to Versace summer dress, and replacing the "Panda Onseniko" or "Hot Springs Panda" that Eimi calls Yuu with "Stupid Panda".
+It was released on four DVD volumes between March 30, 2004, and July 27, 2004.
+A number of rewrites and cultural changes were made to the English dub.
+Some examples include converting the Japanese yen to dollars in the script (although the original coins are still seen), kimono to Versace summer dress, and replacing the "Panda Onseniko" or "Hot Springs Panda" that Eimi calls Yuu with "Stupid Panda".
+Dōjinshi is also referred to throughout the series as "fan comics".
 The changes were not made to the subtitles as they are correct translations of the original Japanese script.
 On September 4, 2014, North American anime licensor Discotek Media announced that they have acquired the series and will re-release it on DVD in January 2015.

 Comic Party Revolution is a thirteen episode sequel.
 The first four episodes are directed by Junichi Sakata and animated by produced by Chaos Project.
-The first episode was released on DVD on December 22, 2003 as the first part of a two episode OVA which was later extended to four episodes.
-These episodes were used as the first four episodes of the TV series that first aired on April 4, 2005 and ended on June 27, 2005.
+The first episode was released on DVD on December 22, 2003, as the first part of a two episode OVA which was later extended to four episodes.
+These episodes were used as the first four episodes of the TV series that first aired on April 4, 2005, and ended on June 27, 2005.
 The OVAs were edited and cut in length to make the episodes fit in a normal television timeslot.
 Episodes five to thirteen was directed by Mitsuhiro Tōgō and produced by Radix Ace Entertainment.
 In Comic Party Revolution, Kazuki and Mizuki are now attending college and many of the events that take place in the game are hinted to have happened.
 Characters that were absent from the original series like Subaru Mikage and Asahi Sakurai make their debut.
 Kazuki is no longer the main focus in Revolution.
 Instead, the female cast roles are more equally distributed and some of them are given the spotlight in certain episodes.

 Comic Party Revolution was licensed in North America by ADV Films for $30,336 which they announced at Metrocon 2006.
 ADV used their own voice talent for the English dub so the cast is different from the original series.
 Cultural changes were not made to the dub like the dub from Right Stuf.